ascalamogna/portfolio/src/pages/07-12-2017-getting-started/index.md

 #### Responding to Concerns
 I responded to these concerns in the final product by displaying data sources in a more intuitive way, utilizing visual design and hierarchy, restructuring the navigation and providing more visualizations to users, including a new compare feature.
 I also suggested highlighting their newsletter, as it was their most successful communication tool.

-> Before the redesign, OpenAQ's site dispalyed less than 1 million measurements.
-Currently, site gives access to over 200 million measurements.
+> Before the redesign, OpenAQ's site displayed less than 1 million measurements.
+Currently, the site gives access to over 200 million measurements.

 > Over 20 community projects using OpenAQ's data are being tracked on the community page.